-\1. &quot;+" could be any one of three (+) terminals which are labeled as $\oplus 1$ , $\oplus 2$ , and $\oplus 3$ .
+1. "+" could be any one of three (+) terminals which are labeled as $\oplus 1, \oplus 2$, and $\oplus 3$.

-\2.
-If the bus fuse is blown you must install a jumper across the fuse terminals to get accurate resistance measurements.
+2. If the bus fuse is blown you must install a jumper across the fuse terminals to get accurate resistance measurements.

-\3.
-If the pre-charge resistor is open, you will need infinite $\Omega$ between + and any output terminal unless you install a temporary jumper across the resistor.
+3. If the pre-charge resistor is open, you will read infinite Ω between + and any output terminal unless you install a temporary jumper across the resistor.